dennis0733/multi-projects-repo/holiday_package/README.md

 ## About the Dataset

 The dataset includes information about past customers and their travel package purchases.
-It covers a period of [Data Time Period] and contains various features that might influence package selection.
+It contains various features that might influence package selection.

+The dataset is collected from https://www.kaggle.com/datasets/susant4learning/holiday-package-purchase-prediction

 ### Context